Fashion Designer Gabriela Vallejos

-Gabriela Vallejos it’s a young fashion designer; she graduates from The Swedish School of Textiles.
-She is following her dreams, full of creativity and audacity, and we have the opportunity to see her last collection, and to talk to her about what inspire her, and what was behind this creative process.
+Gabriela Vallejos, it’s a young fashion designer; she graduates from The Swedish School of Textiles.
+She is following her dreams, full of creativity and audacity, and we have the opportunity to see her last collection, and to talk to her about what inspired her, and what was behind this creative process.

 When did you decide to become a designer?

 I don’t remember the exact moment, but I’ve always been sewing since I was little, making clothes for my dolls and teddy-bears.
 I think maybe after high school once I’ve tried out other things that I knew that design and the craftsmanship behind it were my things.

 How was the process to become a designer?

 My mom and grandmother taught me how to sew, and I learned a lot by myself.
 I later went to school to learn pattern-making and took courses to develop my design process.
 Besides that, I’ve always had an inner desire to create things.